Genomics-CRT/Data-Science-For-Life-Science/Introduction_to_R/Part_1/Document_R_Syntax.md

 # Conditionals
 In R, we will often perform a task based on a condition.
 This is also known as control flow, where the user can introduce conditional statements to activate sections of code.

-We can perform a task based on a condition using an if statement.
+We can perform a task based on a condition using an `if` statement.
 The code below will print `'This message will print!'` because the conditonal statement `if` is set to `TRUE`.
 ```R
 if (TRUE) {
   print('This message will print!')
 }
 ```
-Notice in the example above, we have an `if` statement.

 The `if` statement is composed of:

 * The `if` keyword followed by a set of parentheses `()` which is followed by a code block or block statement, indicated by a set of curly braces `{}`.
 * Inside the parentheses `()`, a condition is provided that evaluates to `TRUE` or `FALSE`.